tedneward/Azgaarnoth/Classes/Druid/Wildfire.md

 Druids who are members of the Circle of Wildfire understand the necessity of destruction, such as how a forest fire promotes growth.
 These druids bond with a primal spirit that harbors destructive endencies, allowing the druids to use their power to create controlled flames that help flora and fauna reproduce and grow.

 ## Circle Spells
 You have formed a mystical bond with a wildfire spirit, a primal being of creation and destruction.
 Your link with this spirit grants you access to certain spells.
-At 2nd level, you learn the fire bolt cantrip.
+At 2nd level, you learn the [fire bolt](https://www.dndbeyond.com/spells/fire-bolt)cantrip.
 When you reach certain levels in this class, you gain access to the spells listed for that level in the Circle of Wildfire Spells table.
 Once you gain access to one of these spells, you always have it prepared, and it doesn’t count against the number of spells you can prepare each day.
 If you gain access to a spell that doesn’t appear on the druid spell list, the spell is nonetheless a druid spell for you.

 Druid Level| Spells
 ---------- | ------